bremsstrahlung-57/numpy_for_noobs/README.md

   - np.random.randint() → Random integers in a given range

 2. **Data Manipulation**
+  - np.copy() → Create a duplicate of an array
   - np.reshape() → Reshape arrays (e.g., from 1D to 2D)
   - np.flatten() → Convert multi-dimensional arrays to 1D
   - np.ravel() → Flatten an array (like flatten(), but returns a view when possible)